 Today’s managers can increase their levels of success by gaining a thorough understanding of the macro environment from policy and economic cycle perspectives, particularly when combined with proper time horizons.
 Both domestically and internationally, we will examine where the best opportunities lie as well as discuss relative sector performance and asset allocation methods.

-*IMCA, CFA and CFP have accepted this event for 6 hours of CE credit towards the CIMA®, CIMC®, CPWA®, CFP and CFA certifications.
+IMCA® has accepted The ETP Forum for 6 hours of CE credit towards the CIMA®, CIMC®, and CPWA® certifications, the CFP Board has accepted this event for 6 hours of CE credit towards the CIMA®, CIMC®, CPWA® and CFP certifications.*

 * The Expert Series reserves the right to alter the agenda without notice, including substitution or cancellation of speakers and/or topics.